MikeDegany/packets_msgs/README.md

 The navigation stack allows robots to navigate through dynamic environments and adapt to real-time changes.

-## Experiments and Results
+## Experimental Setup

-To set up multiple robots, start by configuring a single robot first.
-This manual provides the best guide to help you through the process: https://turtlebot.github.io/turtlebot4-user-manual/
+To set up multiple robots, begin by configuring a single robot.
+The TurtleBot 4 User Manual provides an excellent guide for this process: [TurtleBot 4 User Manual](https://turtlebot.github.io/turtlebot4-user-manual/).

-Portions of the following documentation have been adapted from the original Turtlebot4 manual.
-In this tutorial we will be using ROS2 Humble.
+This tutorial uses ROS2 Humble and includes portions adapted from the original TurtleBot 4 manual.

+### Setting Up Multiple Robots

-After you set up a single robot and learn how to do mapping and navigation with it.
-Now it's time to set up multiple robots:
+Once you've set up a single robot and mastered mapping and navigation, it's time to configure multiple robots.

-By default, each TurtleBot 4 will use the same [topic, action, and service names](../software/turtlebot4_common.md#ros-2-interfaces) for communication.
-If we connect two default TurtleBot 4's to the same network, the topics from both robots will communicate with each other and cause unwanted behaviours.
+By default, each TurtleBot 4 uses the same [topic, action, and service names](../software/turtlebot4_common.md#ros-2-interfaces) for communication.
+If two default TurtleBot 4 robots are connected to the same network, their topics will interfere with each other, leading to unwanted behaviors.

-There are two main methods for running multiple TurtleBot 4's on a single network. _ROS_DOMAIN_ID_ and _NAMESPACING_.
-In this project we take both approaches together.
+There are two primary methods for running multiple TurtleBot 4 robots on a single network: **ROS_DOMAIN_ID** and **namespacing**.
+In this project, we will use both approaches together to make it functional.

 ## ROS_DOMAIN_ID